 When: May – June; you can sync your calendar from the official event calendar

 Among the other famous festivals in Singapore, this is the local version of Eid which is celebrated after the month-long fasting of Ramadaan.
+This is one of the traditional festivals in Singapore.
 The Muslims in Singapore put on new clothes and begin their day by visiting the nearest mosque where they offer their prayers.
 Rest of the day is spent by visiting the friends and relatives.

 Key attractions: The colorful streets, the festive attire, mouthwatering delicacies

 Don’t miss: Decorated bazaar at the Sultan Mosque, breaking fast rituals at any mosque in the neighborhood